ancient-military-history

 Origins and Evolution of the Praetorian Cohorts

-The Guard’s structure and influence fluctuated with each reign.
-Under Tiberius, the Praetorian Prefect Sejanus concentrated the entire Guard inside the city, dramatically increasing their political leverage.
-Later emperors expanded or reduced the number of cohorts to check the Guard’s power, but none could altogether remove them from the center of Roman politics.
-By the early third century, the Praetorian Cohorts had become the de‑facto king‑makers of the empire, repeatedly installing and deposing emperors until Constantine the Great disbanded them in 312 CE.
+The Guard’s organization and influence shifted with each emperor.
+Emperor Tiberius allowed his ambitious Prefect Sejanus to concentrate the entire Guard into a single fortified camp, the Castra Praetoria, built on the northeastern edge of Rome in 23 CE.
+This move dramatically increased the Guard’s political leverage, as the entire force could now coordinate instantly.
+Later emperors expanded or reduced the number of cohorts to check the Guard’s power, but none could remove them from the center of Roman politics.
+By the early third century, the Praetorian Cohorts had become the empire’s kingmakers, installing and deposing rulers with staggering frequency.
+Constantine the Great disbanded the Guard in 312 CE after his victory at the Milvian Bridge, scattering its soldiers to the frontier legions and dismantling the Castra Praetoria.

 Structure and Organization of the Praetorian Guard